Swiss Consumer Credit Maximum Interest Rate 2026: 10%

 What is the maximum interest rate for consumer credit in Switzerland from 2026?

-From 1 January 2026 the maximum effective APR for cash loans and personal loans is 10%.
-Previously it was 12%.
-For credit-card overdrafts and current-account overdrafts the cap stays at 12%.
+From 1 January 2026 the maximum effective APR for cash loans and personal loans is 10% (down from 11% in 2025).
+For credit-card overdrafts and current-account overdrafts the cap is 12% (down from 13%).
+Both ceilings fell by one percentage point.

 Does the maximum rate also apply to mortgages?